AquaQAnalytics/TorQ-Bikes/README.md

 Basic knowledge of the q programming language and linux commands is assumed.
-This project requires the use of TorQ, which can be downloaded from https://github.com/AquaQAnalytics/TorQ.
+This project requires the use of KDB+ and the [TorQ framework](https://github.com/AquaQAnalytics/TorQ).

 ## Getting Started: